 How much has the Endowment given away?

-To date, the Endowment has provided over $190,000 to benefit the students of Westerly Public Schools.
-Additionally, we have over $500,000 in investments.
-Our goal is to grow these investments to $750,000 by our 15th anniversary in 2016.
-This will significantly increase the amount of funding which can be disbursed to grant recipients each year.
+To date, the Endowment has provided over $300,000 to benefit the students of Westerly Public Schools.
+Additionally, we have over $600,000 in investments.
+Our goal is to grow these investments and significantly increase the amount of funding which can be disbursed to grant recipients each year.